NFL Tabs Atlanta for Potential Bills-Chiefs AFC Championship Game

-Atlanta would host potential Chiefs-Bills AFC Championship Game originally appeared on NBC Sports Chicago
+Atlanta would host potential Chiefs-Bills AFC Championship Game originally appeared on NBC Sports Boston

 While the Atlanta Falcons didn’t make the 2023 NFL playoffs, they could still host a postseason game.